gha-course-practice/gha-course/docs/04-more-advanced-ghactions-features.md

 ## Contents
 - Timeout Minutes & Continue on Error
 - Running a Job Multiple Times Using a Mtrix
-- INcluding & Excluding Matrix Configurations
+- Including & Excluding Matrix Configurations
 - Hanling Failing Jobs in a Matrix
 - Step and Job Outputs & Dynamic Matrices
 - Running a Single Job or Workflow at a Time Using Concurrency